Perseverance Tale â Horn and Blood - I

 What This Tale Is About

 Horn and Blood is a grounded, character-driven Tale rooted in the great plains of Perseverance.
-The protagonists are members of a ranching clan, caught between tradition, survival, and change, as they struggle to maintain their claim over a vast grazing territory while facing threats from nature, politics, predators, and kin.
+The protagonists are members of a ranching clan, caught between tradition and change, as they struggle to maintain their claim over a vast grazing territory while facing threats from nature, politics, and kin.

-This Tale shifts the spotlight away from smugglers and frontier sheriffs toward the slow-burn tension of land stewardship, intergenerational drama, and the cost of legacy.
-Whether you're raising ironhorns, fending off rustlers, or negotiating with a trade syndicate that wants your hide and your herd, every choice cuts deep – because here, family is everything.
+This Tale shifts the spotlight away from smugglers and frontier sheriffs toward the slow-burn tension of land stewardship and the cost of legacy.
+Whether you're raising ironhorns, fending off rustlers, or negotiating with a trade syndicate that wants your hide and your herd, every choice cuts deep, because here, family is everything.

 Core Themes